-Extreme weather may lead people to think more seriously about climate change, according to new research.
-In the wake of Hurricanes Irene and Sandy, New Jersey residents were more likely to show support for a politician running on a “green” platform, and expressed a greater belief that climate change is caused by human activity.
+Extreme weather may lead people to think more seriously about climate change, according to research.
+In the wake of two major hurricanes in the eastern United States, residents were more likely to show support for a politician running on a “green” platform, and expressed a greater belief that climate change is caused by human activity.

-This research, published in Psychological Science, a journal of the Association for Psychological Science, suggests that traumatic weather events may have the power to shift people’s automatic attitudes — their first instincts — in favor of environmentally sustainable policies.
+This research, published in Psychological Science, suggests that traumatic weather events may have the power to shift people’s automatic attitudes — their first instincts — in favor of environmentally sustainable policies.

 Though scientists are in near-unilateral agreement that human activity contributes to climate change, the relationship isn’t as clear to many politicians and citizens.
 This translates into lackluster support for environmental policies, especially when the short-term consequences amount to higher taxes.

 “Americans tend to vote more from a self-interested perspective rather than demand that their government affect change,” says lead researcher Laurie Rudman of Rutgers University.